alexanderwende/injector/README.md

 npm install --save @abraham/reflection
 ```

+If you are already using `reflect-metadata` or `core-js/es7/reflect` you don't have to install anything else.
+Just make sure to load the polyfill before loading injector.

 To use injector make sure to enable experimental decorators and decorator metadata in your `tsconfig.json`:

 ```json